NeilRoberts/dev-workstation-config/README.md

 # macOS Dev Workstation Configuration

-Notes on the applications and tools that I have installed on my Mac for non-Xcode development.
-While I have tried to maintain a logical ordering, some steps may appear earlier than their prerequisites.
-Follow at your own risk.
+These are my notes on the applications and tools that I installed on my Mac for (primarily) non-Xcode development.
+For the most part, these steps are in chronological order, but YMMV.
+I've updated this document for my latest macOS Catalina (10.15.1) setup.

-## Standalone Tools and Frameworks

-## iTerm 2

-Download [iTerm](https://iterm2.com/downloads.html) and extract it to `/Applications`

 ## Xcode Command Line Tools